 We all share this planet, and we all want to do our part to make it a better place to live!
 This page will give you a breakdown of the various ways we try to ensure as many of our products are as "green" as possible.
-Currently, roughly 60-70% of our products are eco-friendly, we would like this to reach 100% in the future!
+Currently, about 90% of our products are eco-friendly, we would like this to reach 100% in the future!
 This page will also answer question you may have regarding our FLA accredited products.

 Q: MY GARMENT CONTAINS ORGANIC FABRICS.
 WHAT DOES THIS MEAN?